 When creating a customer profile, you want to be as specific as possible.
-General descriptions, such as “new moms,” won’t help you focus your marketing enough because it covers too broad of an audience (after all, new moms could be anyone from a teenager to someone in their 40s, or even adoptive grandparents.
+General descriptions, such as “new moms,” won’t help you focus your marketing enough because it covers too broad of an audience.
+After all, new moms could be anyone from a teenager to someone in their 40s or even adoptive grandparents.
 Don’t make the mistake of being too broad in hopes of taking a larger chunk of the audience.
-By going broad, all you are doing is making it harder for yourself to effectively engage your true target market.
-Instead, factor in the criteria from your customer demographic, psychological profile and current base.
+By going broad, all you are doing is making it harder for yourself to engage your true target market effectively—instead, factor in the criteria from your customer demographic, psychological profile, and current base.

 The more you know your customer, the more likely you are to achieve your business goals; by letting your customers dictate your business decisions, you guarantee that you will always have a product/service that they want.

 Once you have a target market, you can break it down into market niches and focus on the different characteristics of each market.

 If you find you can narrow your market into something more specialized but doesn’t cover your entire target market, you have found your niche market!